-Many now fear that Kolomoisky will follow Zelensky into power.
-A Kiev court this week ruled the nationalization of Privat Bank was unlawful, further fueling worries among Zelensky’s critics.
+Many now fear that Kolomoisky will follow Zelenskiy into power.
+A Kiev court this week ruled the nationalization of Privat Bank was unlawful, further fueling worries among Zelenskiy’s critics.

 Many who voted for him though said that in Ukraine, any candidate will have some kind of oligarch backing.
 “I think we can live with it,” said Evgeny Kozhevnikov, a 34-year-old engineer.

-Serhi Leshchenko, a prominent liberal journalist and member of parliament said he believed Zelensky’s huge result would help bolster his independence.
-At Zelensky's victory party, Leshchenko said that 75% or the vote was "more than enough to be independent."
+Serhi Leshchenko, a prominent liberal journalist and member of parliament said he believed Zelenskiy’s huge result would help bolster his independence.
+At Zelenskiy's victory party, Leshchenko said that 75% or the vote was "more than enough to be independent."
 Leshchenko also he believed there was a strong chance for reformers to join Zelenskiy’s government now.

 "There is huge room for people to join his team with reform-minded orientation," said Leshchenko.
 "I believe that he is a responsible, reliable person."

-Speaking before he voted on Sunday, Poroshenko said the possibility of Zelensky’s election was “not funny”, adding that it could lead to Ukraine’s return “to the Russian Empire.”
+Speaking before he voted on Sunday, Poroshenko said the possibility of Zelenskiy’s election was “not funny”, adding that it could lead to Ukraine’s return “to the Russian Empire.”